I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportallocatecommonbuffer.md

 <p><b>VideoPortAllocateCommonBuffer</b> returns the base virtual address of the allocated buffer if successful; otherwise, it returns <b>NULL</b> if the buffer cannot be allocated.</p>

 ## -remarks
-<p>When the buffer is no longer needed, the video miniport driver should release it by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff570355">VideoPortReleaseCommonBuffer</a>.</p>

-<p>When the buffer is no longer needed, the video miniport driver should release it by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff570355">VideoPortReleaseCommonBuffer</a>.</p>
+<p>When the buffer is no longer needed, the video miniport driver should release it by calling <a href="..\video\nf-video-videoportreleasecommonbuffer.md">VideoPortReleaseCommonBuffer</a>.</p>

 ## -requirements
 <table>